rayhanCodeCraft/Asp_Net_Core_Crude_EmployeeManagment_With_StoredP/README.md

 # EmployeeManagMent_Cruede_With_AggregateFunction & Stored procedure
-<h5>Open this file and wirte Update-database comman in Your Pakage Manager Console</h5>
+<h5>This is Code First Project.Open this file and wirte Update-database comman in Your Pakage Manager Console</h5>